reposense/RepoSense/docs/UserGuide.md

 * **`--config, -c CONFIG_DIRECTORY`**: The directory in which you have the config files (`-c` as alias).<br>
   Example:`java -jar RepoSense.jar --config  ./my_configs` or `java -jar RepoSense.jar -c  ./my_configs`

-The directory used with the `--config` parameter should contain a `repo-config.csv` file and, optionally, an `author-config.csv` file, both of which are described in the sections below.
+The directory used with the `--config` parameter should contain a `repo-config.csv` file and, optionally, an `author-config.csv` file or `group-config.csv` file or both, all of which are described in the sections below.

 #### `repo-config.csv`